Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 # Kotlin
 ## Types
-All types are references types in Kotlin, they will be optimized later by the compiler if possible, this removes the problems that Java was carrying, like the difference between boxed and unboxed type`int` vs `Integer`, ...).
+All types are references types in Kotlin, they will be optimized later by the compiler if possible, this removes the problems that Java was carrying, like the difference between boxed and unboxed type`int` vs `Integer`, etc.

 ## Null Safety
-Java is affected by Null values, they are part of the language to signal the abcence of a value, Kotlin improves on this by embedding in the language the possiblity for a type to be Null directly inside the type.
+Java is affected by Null values, they are part of the language to signal the absence of a value, Kotlin improves on this by embedding in the language the possibility for a type to be Null directly inside the type.
 Kotlin has two types of values (the third one will be discussed later), **non-null-types** and **null-types** obtained by appending a `?` at the end of the value.
-Kotlin puts the type `Any` at the top of the class hierarchy (every class inheriths Any), like `Object` in Java, while at the bottom of the hierarchy it puts `Nothing` (every class is inherited by Nothing).
-As we said earlier every type has it's nullable counter-part, in fact `Any?` and `Nothing?` are both types, the `null` value is the only instance of the `Nothing?` type.
-On the other hand `Nothing` contains no possible value, using the kind of abstraction the compiler can do assumption based on the code for optimizations or for checking, e.g. an exception as no possible value, we use the `Nothing` type to mark this return value, or if the main contains an infinite loop and that function is never supposed to return, the return value can specified to be `Nothing`.
+Kotlin puts the type `Any` at the top of the class hierarchy (every class inherits Any), like `Object` in Java, while at the bottom of the hierarchy it puts `Nothing` (every class is inherited by Nothing).
+As we said earlier every type has its nullable counter-part, in fact `Any?` and `Nothing?` are both types, the `null` value is the only instance of the `Nothing?` type.
+On the other hand `Nothing` contains no possible value, using the kind of abstraction the compiler can do assumption based on the code for optimizations or for checking, e.g. an exception as no possible value, we use the `Nothing` type to mark this return value, or if the main contains an infinite loop and that function is never supposed to return, the return value can be specified to be `Nothing`.
 The `Noghtin` type is like the concept of 0 in math.

 ## Using nullable types
 - **safe-call operator** (`?.`): call the method/paramter if the object is not null